MonitorQA/ExternalApiDocs/_posts/2026-09-11-get-custom-data-export.md

 Retrieve the status of a custom data export started with any of the export POST endpoints.
 Poll this endpoint until `status` is `2` (Succeeded) or `3` (Failed).
 When the export succeeds, download each file with [Get File](#/get-file-by-id).
 See [Custom data exports](#/custom-data-exports) for the full workflow.

-The API key user's role must include the `dataExports.accessCustom` permission.
 The `dataType` field in the response identifies which data set was exported.

 ### Request Headers